ENHANCE-PET/FALCON/README.md

 We would love to know what you are using FALCON for!
 Please let us know your use-cases [here!](https://github.com/QIMP-Team/FALCON/discussions/42)

+### 🏥 Commercial availability

+We would like to extend an invitation to all interested parties who seek a CE-certified commercial version of FALCON.
+Please do not hesitate to contact us via email at Lalith.shiyamsundar@meduniwien.ac.at to explore the potential of this cutting-edge technology.
+We are excited to hear from you and look forward to the opportunity to collaborate on your next project.

 ### 🚀 FALCON's motion correction in action

 <div align="center">